Swappnil85/Drishti-V2/DOCS/RESET_NOTICE.md

+**⚠️ Frontend V2 Coding Freeze**

+Frontend V2 scaffolding/coding must not begin until the new PRD, MVP Epics, and MVP User Stories have been approved in writing.
+This applies to all contributors and automation agents.

 # Frontend Reset Notice

 We are archiving the current frontend (V1) and preparing a clean Frontend V2.
 The backend and shared packages remain unchanged.